egowens/pinfinity/README.md

 #Pinfinity
 ###Pinterest for Equations

 This app is designed to help you keep all your important equations in one place and share them with friends and collueges.
-It uses a LaTex type equation processor called Mathjax to beautifully display your equations.
+It uses a LaTex type equation processor called [MathJax](http://http://www.mathjax.org/) to beautifully display your equations.

 ##Usage
 Right click on each equation to see it in either Tex format or MathML.